 Sculptures Inspired by The Hunchback of Notre Dame

-Victor Hugo's Hunchback of Notre Dame as not only inspired countless film and stage adaptations but it's has also inspired artists from all media.
+Victor Hugo's The Hunchback of Notre Dame has not only inspired many countless film and stage adaptations but it's has also inspired artists from all media.

-This page is focused on Sculpture from small and intimate to larger and grandiose.
+This page is focuses on Sculptures from small and intimate to larger and grandiose.
 All of them pretty much depict Esmeralda as she a perfect muse; beautiful, graceful and tragic

 Antonio Rosetti - 1850

-Like many of these Sculpture Esmeralda is featured with Dajli and her tambourine.
-It's made of marble.
+Like many of these Sculptures, Esmeralda is featured with Dajli and her tambourine.
+This one is made of marble.
 She topless and fabric draped over her lower half.
 She wears her amulet and has a bow in her hair.

 I would suggest that by looking at her attire or rather the lack of it, she is supposed to be in Sanctuary although it could just be the artist's style.